dannytan/dannytan.github.io/projects/aloha-farmers.md

 ---
 <img class="ui image" src="../images/af-home-page.png">

 Recently I participated in the annual AT&T Hackathon here in Honolulu, HI.
 I was able to meet some new people and join a make-shift team of some other students from the UH Manoa ICS department.
 In the beginning, we had 4 people and a couple of ideas.
-After the next 24 hours, we had a working web app an built great relationships within our team.
+After the next 24 hours, we had a working web app and built great relationships within our team.

 Our web app is called 'Aloha Farmers', a tool for locals or visitors of the islands of Hawaii to find and talk about the farmers markets near them.
 We used part of the farmers market database provided by Hawaii Open Data to provide information about these farmers market in a presentable and visually appealing way.
 Most people know of a few farmers markets on the islands, but there are much more that most people will never know about.
 As a team, we felt it is important for these local farmers and small business owners to get exposure.
 We created this app to encourage people to support local in an effort to stimulate the local economy and promote a healthy lifestyle.